automaticamente/galegosilustres/README.md

 ## Install

 1. Clone this repo
-2. Install Cairo ([check this guide](https://github.com/Automattic/node-canvas/wiki/Installation---Ubuntu-and-other-Debian-based-systems)) and [Imagemagick](http://www.imagemagick.org/script/binary-releases.php) on your computer.
+2. Install Cairo (check the dependencies section in [this guides](https://github.com/Automattic/node-canvas/wiki#desktop)) and [Imagemagick](http://www.imagemagick.org/script/binary-releases.php) on your computer.
 3. execute `npm install`
 4. [Create an app in Twitter](https://apps.twitter.com/) with write permissions and grab it's API keys.
 If you are creating a new twitter account for this bot, do it on your phone so you do not have to verify your mobile number later to create an app.
 5. Generate a [lyricsnmusic.com API key](http://www.lyricsnmusic.com/api_keys/new)